-Joseph Tykociner: Demonstration of Sound on Film by Joseph Tykociner audio recordings and video tapes (1954, 1967) | University of Illinois Archives
+Digital surrogates from the Demonstration of Sound on Film by Joseph Tykociner audio recordings and video tapes (1954, 1967) | University of Illinois Archives

 This version of the film was produced from a 16mm positive film, 200 feet in length, acquired from Arthur Wildhagen on December 10, 1970.
 That copy is is a duplicate of a 16mm negative film held by the Motion Picture Service to match sound and images of Mrs. Tykociner and a violinist.
 The MPAA copy is itself a duplicate of the original film produced between 1921 and 1922.
 The sound track of the original film will not play in a modern projector.